orangeduck/BuildYourOwnLisp/README.md

 (def {add-together} (\ {x y} {+ x y}))
 ```

+### Syntax Update

+TODO: Update Syntax.
+May as well include all of the symbols that are going to be required now such as the conditonal ones etc.

+### Function Type

 To store a function as an `lval` we need to think what it consists of.
 Via this definition a function consists of three parts.
 First is the list of _formal arguments_, which we must set before we can evaluate the result.
 Second is a list that represents the body of the function, ready to be evaluated with the `eval` function.
 And Finally we implicitly require an _environment_.
 This is the environment in which the evaluation takes place.
 We use this environment to set symbols listed in the _formal arguments_ to whatever arguments are passed to the function.
 This ensures the evaluation is performed correctly.

 We will store our builtin functions and user defined functions under the same type `LVAL_FUN`.
 A way to differentiate between them will be to check if the `lbuiltin` function pointer is `NULL` or not.
 If it is not `NULL` we know the `lval` is some builtin function, otherwise we know it is a user function.